-Prior to construction of any facility classified as an industrial facility, the contractor will comply with existing industrial stormwater quality regulations.
-The general permit for stormwater discharges associated with industrial activities, NPDES No. CAS000001, requires preparation of an industrial SWPPP and a monitoring plan for industrial facilities that discharge stormwater from the site, including vehicle maintenance facilities associated with transportation operations.
+Prior to construction of any facility classified as an industrial facility, the contractor would comply with existing water quality regulations.
+The stormwater general permit requires preparation of a SWPPP and a monitoring plan for industrial facilities that discharge stormwater from the site, including vehicle maintenance facilities associated with transportation operations.
 The permit includes performance standards for pollution control.
-The industrial SWPPP will describe the facility functions, treatment BMPs, operations BMPs, inspection and monitoring activities, and recordkeeping that will be implemented during the facility operations as they pertain specifically to stormwater.
-The SWPPP will be designed to: